wp-plugins/memberfindme-login-connector/readme.txt

 * Creates a new user account on WordPress (if account does not already exist) upon member login or signup
 * Replaces Gravatar with the member's MemberFindMe avatar
-* Enable member only access to specific posts/pages by placing the [memberonly] shortcode anywhere in the content
+* Enable member only access to specific posts/pages using the [memberonly] shortcode
 * Adds a login/logout widget

+To restrict the content of the entire post/page to members, place the [memberonly] shortcode at the beginning of the post.
+Placing the [memberonly] shortcode within the page will allow content above the shortcode to be displayed to non-members, and content below the shortcode to be restricted to members.

 == Installation ==